An inexact column-and-constraint generation method to solve two-stage robust optimization problems: Introduction

 In various RO problems, the master problem is a large-scale (mixed) integer program.
 For this or other potential reasons, solving the master problem to optimality in each iteration can be challenging.
 However, discussions on computational issues associated with the master problem in the literature are sparse.
 The recent article \cite{Tonissen_et_al:2021} proposed an adaptive relative tolerance scheme when solving the master problem.
 Although computational results from \cite{Tonissen_et_al:2021} suggest an improvement in solution time by adopting their proposed scheme, the work did not provide theoretical guarantees concerning the accuracy and convergence of the proposed modification of C\&CG.

 In this paper, we propose a new inexact C\&CG method for solving general two-stage RO problems.
 In our i-C\&CG method, the master problems only need to be solved to a prescribed relative optimality gap or time limit, which may be the only tractable option when solving large-scale and/or challenging problems in practice.
 Our method involves a backtracking routine that controls the trade-off between bound improvement and inexactness.
-We derive theoretical guarantees and prove finite convergence of our approach.
-Numerical experiments on a scheduling problem demonstrate the computational advantages of our i-C\&CG method over a state-of-the-art C\&CG method.
+We derive theoretical guarantees and prove finite convergence of our approach, demonstrating that our i-C\&CG method converges to the exact optimal solution under some parameter settings.
+Numerical experiments on a scheduling problem and a facility location problem demonstrate the computational advantages of our i-C\&CG method over a state-of-the-art C\&CG method.

 The remainder of the paper is organized as follows.
 In Section \ref{sec:problem}, we present the general two-stage RO problem.
 In Section \ref{sec:exact_C&CG}, we discuss the C\&CG method, then, in Section \ref{sec:inexact_C&CG}, we introduce our proposed i-C\&CG method and present its theoretical properties.
 Finally, we conduct computational experiments on an operating room scheduling problem in Section \ref{sec:num_expt}.